yeepio/yeep/docs/methods/session.destroyCookie.md

-# session.removeCookie
+# session.destroyCookie

-`POST /api/session.removeCookie`
+`POST /api/session.destroyCookie`

 ## Description

 Removes the designated session cookie, a.k.a sign-out.

-After calling `session.removeCookie()` the user will not be able to perform authenticated actions against the platform until they sign-in again.
+After calling `session.destroyCookie()` the user will not be able to perform authenticated actions against the platform until they sign-in again.

 ---